jocardelle/bren-meds213-data-cleaning/README.md

 - `eds213_data_cleaning_assign_JosephineCardelle.qmd`: file containing cleaning process for `data/processed/all_cover_fixed_JosephineCardelle.csv`

 2. Relationship between files, if important:

+- The files in the `data/processed` contain cleaned versions of `data/raw/ASDN_Snow_survey.csv`.

-3. Additional related data collected that was not included in the current data package:
+4. Additional related data collected that was not included in the current data package:

+The following lists data files available on the ASDN page at the NSF Arctic Data Center (https://arcticdata.io) and is a .csv file with prefix "ASDN_"):
+	- Bird_captures
+	- Bird_eggs
+	- Bird_nests
+	- Bird_resights
+	- Bird_sexes
+	- Camp_info
+	- Camp_staff
+	- Daily_pred_lemm
+	- Daily_species
+	- Daily_species_effort
+	- Geodata
+	- Invert_biomass
+	- Lemming_counts
+	- Lemming_nests
+	- Lemming_trap
+	- Pred_nests
+	- Pred_point_counts
+	- Snow_survey
+	- Study_Plot	(KMZ file)
+	- Surface_water
+	- Weather_HOBO
+	- Weather_precip_manual
+	- Weather_snow_manual

-4. Are there multiple versions of the dataset?
+6. Are there multiple versions of the dataset?

+- Yes, there are multiple versions of the Snow_survey dataset in this repository.
+The raw version can be found at `data/raw/ASDN_Snow_survey.csv`.
+A version with a cleaned snow_cover column can be found at `data/processed/snow_cover.csv`.
+A version with cleaned snow_cover, water_cover, land_cover, and total_cover columns can be found at `data/processed/all_cover_fixed_JosephineCardelle.csv`.

 ## DATA-SPECIFIC INFORMATION FOR: